 Set response and resolution timeframes

-This is where rubber meets road — without clear timeframes, your escalation policy is just a bunch of good intentions.
+This is where rubber meets road.
+Without clear timeframes, your escalation policy is just a bunch of good intentions.

 But here's the tricky part: set them too aggressive, and you'll burn out your team.
 Too lenient, and your customers suffer.
 You need that sweet spot where speed meets sustainability.

-Response times by severity
+Response and resolution targets by severity

 These resolution targets directly impact your Mean Time To Resolution (MTTR), a crucial metric for measuring your team's incident response effectiveness.
 Learn more about optimizing your MTTR in our comprehensive guide.